-Santa Fe has 21st century infrastructure nestled within a traditional small-town atmosphere.
-The quality of life is extremely high as is the caliber of businesses here.
-As an international destination Santa Fe is well-known and within an hour of a major airport.
+Santa Fe has 21st-century infrastructure nestled within a traditional small-town atmosphere.
+The quality of life is extremely high, as is the caliber of businesses here.
+As an international destination, Santa Fe is well-known and is within an hour of a major airport.

-Costs are comparatively low for doing businesses in Santa Fe.
-Significant incentives are offered by both the local and State government.
+Costs are comparatively low for doing business in Santa Fe.
+Both the local and State governments offer significant incentives.

-The government of the City and County of Santa Fe are committed to growing strong, innovative businesses.
-Officials are accessible, friendly and willing to work with businesses toward initiatives that benefit the community.
+The government of the City and County of Santa Fe is committed to growing strong, innovative businesses.
+Officials are accessible, friendly, and willing to work with businesses toward initiatives that benefit the community.

 Real Estate